 Planters Make The Room (or The Patio)

 Not only did I revamp all the furniture I also tried to make the space as comfy and homey as possible.
 That includes lot’s of books, pillows and of course my favorite crafty past time – DIY planters.
-You might recognize that bikini bottom from the project I did for National Thrift Store Day, but today I wanna chat about the black and white geometric planter I made.

 - Craft glue